SamVers/chart/README.md

 # Chart
-A small starightforward library to make x/y- and time-based charts.
+A small starightforward library to make x/y- and time/y charts.
 Based on the d3.js library